sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 #### Enhancements

-* Introducing a new WPML import feature, enabling users to import multilingual content as posts and pages using the WordPress CSV Import Export plugin for both CSV and XML files.
+* Introducing a new WPML import feature, enabling users to import multilingual content as posts and pages using the WordPress CSV Importer Exporter plugin for both CSV and XML files.

 = 7.10.21 =
 * Added: Implemented one-to-one relationship for JetEngine meta fields